 For casual play:

-If you just wanna play casually, then it doesn’t matter the material or the color.
-It can be accessed everywhere even in some small stores.
-The only tip is that I suggest you that shouldn’t buy really cheap balls as they have poor bounce and are easily to broke, which may bring you bad experience.
+So if you only play it for once or casually, you can buy some non-star balls in bulk.
+It can be accessed everywhere, even in some small stores.
+The only tip is that I suggest you shouldn’t buy really cheap balls as they have poor bounce and are easy to break, which may bring you a bad experience.

 - Nittaku 40+